 Active self-management involves a number of things including:

-- Maintaining a working relationship with healthcare professionals.
+- Maintaining a working relationship with involved healthcare professionals

-- Managing symptoms of anxiety and low mood, and seeking help if severe and prolonged.
+- Managing symptoms of anxiety and low mood, and seeking help if severe or prolonged.